-HAND is committed to reaching beyond the symptoms of inequity to address the root causes that amplify housing disparities and restrict access to opportunity for communities of color.
+HAND envisions a future where Black and brown communities share equitably in the knowledge, wealth and resources uniquely represented in and between Baltimore, Washington and Richmond.
+Despite continued economic growth, the rise of inequality persists – with compounded inequities impacting communities of color, challenging their humanity and opportunity to realize their full potential.
 In light of protests against police brutality and the continued impacts of systemic racism, HAND leadership issued a statement titled “Why HAND Chose to Place Racial Equity at the Center of Our Work.”

 Below you’ll find a collection of various resources for our members and partners who are committed to learning and taking action to center their organization’s work around racial equity.
 This is by no means an exhaustive list, but you will find a variety of content to explore – from articles to more in-depth books and podcasts.
 Topics below include structural racism, implicit bias, white privilege, mass incarceration, and operationalizing racial equity.
 We encourage you to take advantage of this material and we look forward to engaging with you as we rise to this moment.